-A native of East Texas, Dr. Godfrey has more than 42 years of experience in Christian ministry.
+A native of East Texas, Michael has more than 42 years of experience in Christian ministry.
 His previous positions include interim pastor, executive pastor, minister of education and business administration, associate pastor, youth minister, and music minister.

 What is coaching?

 True Course Coaching has synthesized the best from psychology, philosophy, spirituality, human growth and development, and adult learning, to benefit the individual in their personal life and career.